andriktr/andriktr.github.io/_posts/2022-07-21-Your-First-GO-app-on-k8s .md

 ENTRYPOINT ["/pod-info"]
 ```

 We are creating our image in two steps first we use a `golang:1.18-buster` as a build image where we will build our application.
 Then we use `gcr.io/distroless/base-debian10` as a deploy image which will be used to deploy our application.
-The `gcr.io/distroless/base-debian10` image a distroless image which has a minimal set of packages installed and hugely minimizes the size of our image as well as potential attack surface.
+The `gcr.io/distroless/base-debian10` image a distroless image which has a minimal set of packages installed this hugely minimizes the size of our image as well as potential attack surface.
 We will run our application under non root user which also is a security best practice.

 Now let's create an actual Docker image and push it to our registry.